dojot/docker-compose/README.md

 ```

 After that the dojot must be accessible at `http://<your domain>`.
 The tenant will be the value of the `KEYCLOAK_DEFAULT_REALM` variable which by default has the value `admin`, the username will be `admin` and the password the value defined in `KEYCLOAK_ADMIN_PASSWORD_TEMP`.

+### Problems with domain/ip not accessible on docker network

+When the docker network cannot access the domain or ip where dojot is running there is an alternative solution for this is look for the commented out codes in `docker-compose.yml` preceded by the titles `Gateway-static-dojot_default-1`, `Gateway-static-dojot_default-2` and `Gateway-static-dojot_default-3` and uncomment the codes accordingly instructions in comments.

 ## Environment variable